Whatzit Board Game, How to Solve Rebus Puzzles

 If you deduce the phrase “top secret” the above clue then you’d be correct.

 I’m sure everyone has come across these puzzles at one time.
 Simple ones have been around for hundreds of years.
 You generally see them in popular in magazines, newspapers, and books.
 There used to be a game show called Concentration based on them too.
-The board game Whazzit is a game based on them.
+The board game Whatzit is a game based on them.

 Why This Game?